isilveira/ModelWrapper/README.md

 # ModelWrapper

-Model wrapper - Tool wich enrich the experience of data models manipulation in RestFul APIs in C # WebApi projects.
+Model wrapper - Tool wich enrich the experience of data models manipulation in RestFul APIs for C# WebApi projects.